-Flowers for sale in the Turks and Caicos, like many specialty food and wine products, are typically imported, and it’s necessary to schedule well in advance to ensure that they're ready on time.
-The usual market for fresh flowers here isn't large, so local florists typically maintain a very limited selection of live flowers, which is complemented by a broader selection of gift baskets, chocolate arrangements, cards, and non-perishables, with a collection suitable for every occasion, from a birthday to an anniversary.
-Flower delivery is available on the island of Providenciales in the Turks and Caicos.
+Flowers for sale in the Turks and Caicos, like many specialty food and wine products, are typically imported.
+For events, it’s often necessary to schedule well in advance to ensure that flowers are ready when needed.
+The usual local market for fresh flowers isn't large, so florists often keep a very limited selection of live flowers, which is complemented by a broader selection of gift baskets, chocolates, cards, and other gifts, with an option perfect for every occasion from birthdays to anniversaries.
+Flower delivery is offered on the island of Providenciales in the Turks and Caicos.

-There are a few local flower shops, each of which offer services for weddings.
+There are a few local flower shops, each of which offers services for weddings.
 As expected, all decorations are handmade from imported flowers in bulk, so every design and bridal bouquet is ‘bespoke' to a degree.
-The best approach is to give your chosen florist or wedding planner sufficient notice.
-If flowers need to be specially ordered, they will have to be flown in or shipped via refrigerated shipping container (which is how the majority of produce is transported to the Turks and Caicos).
+The best approach is to give your chosen florist or wedding planner ample notice.
+If flowers need to be specially ordered, they will have to be flown in or shipped via refrigerated shipping container (which is how nearly all produce is transported to the Turks and Caicos).

-Some of our really exquisite endemic blooms include several types of rare orchid, (the butterfly orchid, tall orchid, Caicos orchid, and Inagua orchid, to name some), the sacred lignum vitae, wild apricot, sea sage, and yellow alder, yet the plants and trees that produce these flowers are very rare globally, and in cases are considered critically endangered, so it’s best to avoid them so as to avoid harming the limited local populations.
+Some of our really exquisite native blooms include several types of rare orchid, (the butterfly orchid, tall orchid, Caicos orchid, and Inagua orchid, to name some), the sacred lignum vitae, wild apricot, sea sage, and yellow alder, yet the plants and trees that produce these flowers are very rare globally, and in cases are considered endangered, so it’s best to avoid them so as to reduce harmful impacts to the limited local flora populations.

 The intense heat and sun will make flowers and floral decorations more prone to wilting.
-You may wish to consult with your wedding planner (or florist directly) on their recommendations.
+You may wish to consult with your wedding planner (or florist directly) for their advice.
 It’s especially important to consider the time between your wedding and reception to ensure that flowers haven't been kept out for too long.

-The two dedicated florists on Providenciales offer delivery, which in the case of large orders for events, is typically free.
+The two dedicated florists offer delivery, which is often free in the case of large orders for events.